twpgwoho/github-slideshow/_posts/0000-01-02-takayoshi-wiesner.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my second slide!"
 ---

-All your base are belong to us<br>
+ALL YOUR BASE ARE BELONG TO US<br>

 Use the left arrow to go back!